Migraine Canada - Community Engagement & Patient Advocacy

 As mentioned above, it is the people living with or impacted by chronic conditions like migraine who are, and must be, your own best advocate.
 It is you who knows better than anyone else what it is like to live with migraine.
 It is through sharing your personal story and experience that you can help your family, partners, work colleagues, community leaders and elected officials understand how their actions impact individuals like yourself.

 Learning to advocate can be difficult for many people.
 It isn’t something that comes naturally for most people.
 Everyone can become an effective advocate over time.
 It’s important to realize you have the most important and valuable tool you need – your personal story, your personal journey, and your personal experiences.
 No one understands migraine better than those who live with it every day.
 You are the expert.
-It is through your sharing firsthand lived experiences to the public, media and elected officials you will play a critical role in shaping legislation and policies that affects the community.
+It is through your sharing firsthand lived experiences to the public, media and elected officials you will play a critical role in shaping legislation and policies that affect the community.

 Expanding access to medications, care & services is one of Migraine Canada’s policy priorities.